- 1 INTRODUCTION:

 Research Methodology refers to the search of knowledge .one can also define research methodology as a scientific and systematic search for required information on a specific topic.
-The word research methodology comes from the word “advanced learner’s dictionary meaning of research as a careful investigation or inquiry especially through research for new facts in my branch of knowledge, for example, some author has to define research methodology as systematized effort to gain new knowledge
+The word research methodology comes from the word “advanced learner’s dictionary meaning of research as a careful investigation or inquiry primarily through analysis for new facts in my branch of knowledge; for example, some author has to define research methodology as a systematized effort to gain further understanding

 Primary data collection:

-In dealing with the real-life problem it is often found that data at hand are inadequate, and hence, it becomes necessary to collect data that is appropriate.
-There are several ways of collecting the appropriate data which differ considerably in the context of money costs, time and other resources at the disposal of the researcher
+In dealing with the real-life problem, it is often found that data at hand are inadequate, and hence, it becomes necessary to collect data that is appropriate.
+There are several ways of managing the relevant data which differ considerably in the context of money costs, time and other resources at the disposal of the researcher

 Through personal interviews:-

-Information to find out the investment potential and goal was found out through questionnaires.
+Information to find out the investment potential and goal was found out through surveys.